 What to Know Before Studying Abroad in Norway

 There's plenty that I wish I had known before I'd gone overseas to Oslo, but it was information that didn't seem to be readily available in the same way that it was for other study abroad destinations.
 I was fine with learning on the ground, but there are some things that it's helpful to know if you're looking to thrive in Norway.
 Norway is a fantastic place to study abroad, but preparation helps ensure you make the most out of the experience.

 Norway Can be Expensive

-When I moved to Oslo, I learned rather quickly how to ensure that I was getting the biggest bang for my buck.
+When I moved to Oslo, I quickly learned how to ensure that I was getting the biggest bang for my buck.
 For one, I ended up spending a lot more time at friend's apartments and houses instead of at bars and restaurants because it tended to be too expensive to be out for the whole night.
 You won't be alone in that either; sharing meals with fellow students at home is a great way to save.

 Norway is a Perfect Place to Get Active

-There are opportunities to be active in Norway at every turn no matter where you are in the country and what season it is.
+There are opportunities to be active in Norway at every turn, no matter where you are in the country and what season it is.

 Learn a Little Norwegian